libre-computer-project/libretech-wiring-tool/README.md

-# Libre Computer Wiring Tool
+sudo ./ldto diff # show difference between running device tree and new device tree effective after reboot# Libre Computer Wiring Tool
 ## Objective

 These utilities were designed to work with Libre Computer OS images to control GPIO and various buses such as I2C, SPI, UART, and SDIO.